presidential-innovation-fellows/pif-website/_fellows/bennett-gebken.md

 skills: ['Data Science and Analytics']
 ---

-Bennett is a technologist who believes in the value of public service and improving the government to equitably serve everyone.
-He is currently serving as a White House PIF at the U.S. Agency for International Development (USAID), Bureau for Development, Democracy, and Innovation (DDI).
-His work focuses on establishing new systems and tools to support consistent, effective relationship management across the Agency, including an enterprise-wide customer relationship management system.
+Bennett is a technologist who believes in the value of public service and improving the government to serve everyone.
+He served as a White House PIF at the U.S. Agency for International Development (USAID), Bureau for Development, Democracy, and Innovation (DDI).
+His work focused on establishing new systems and tools to support consistent, effective relationship management across the Agency, including an enterprise-wide customer relationship management system.

 Previous work includes service in the Marines, civil service, and private sector technology work.
 At Veterans Affairs he supported a variety of projects including developing an artificial intelligence prototype, creating business intelligence solutions, Forever GI Bill implementation, and implementing automation to improve benefits delivery.
 His expertise in artificial intelligence and other emerging technology combined with experience in federal acquisitions has resulted in successfully delivering significant improvements.